musiolmarco/Java-Algorithm-Visualization/README.md

 IntelliJ: https://www.jetbrains.com/help/idea/library.html

 ## Usage of the library
-If you've programmed your algorithm, you just need to create a 'AlgorithmVisualizer' value in your main class like this:
+If you've programmed your algorithm, you just need to create a 'AlgorithmVisualizer' instance in your main class like this:
 ```
 AlgorithmVisualizer algorithmVisualizer = new AlgorithmVisualizer();
 ```